- Search The Registry

 - Teacher’s Forum

 - Creating Support

 - My Account

 *Henrietta Lacks was born on this date in 1920.
-She was a Black housewife, and mother. and the involuntary donor of cells from her cancerous tumor, which were cultured to create an immortal cell line for medical research.
+She was a Black housewife and mother. and the involuntary donor of cells from her cancerous tumor, which was cultured to create an immortal cell line for medical research.

 Henrietta married David Lacks in Halifax County, Virginia.
-Soon after, her husband moved north and found work at the Sparrow's Point shipyards and found a house for them on New Pittsburgh Avenue in Turners Station; Henrietta and the children followed.
+Soon after, her husband moved north, found work at the Sparrow's Point shipyards, and found a house on New Pittsburgh Avenue in Turners Station; Henrietta and the children followed.
 This community was one of the largest of the approximately fifty Black communities in Baltimore County, Maryland.
 The couple had five children.
 Her last child was born at Johns Hopkins Hospital in November of 1950.

 On February 1, 1951, Henrietta Lacks went to Johns Hopkins Hospital because of a vaginal discharge.
 That day she was diagnosed with cervical cancer.
-She was treated but died on October 4, 1951 at the age of thirty-one.
+She was treated but died on October 4, 1951, at age thirty-one.
 Her HeLa Cells were cultured while Lacks was receiving treatment for cervical cancer.
-Her cancer was metastasizing abnormally rapidly, vastly faster than any other cancer the physicians had seen.
+Her cancer metastasized abnormally rapidly, vastly faster than any other cancer the physicians had seen.
 This is now known as the HeLa Cell line.

-Lacks is buried without a tombstone in a family cemetery in Lackstown Virginia.
-Lackstown is the land that has been held by the Lacks' family after receiving it from the family whom they were slaves of and descendants of.
+Lacks is buried without a tombstone in a family cemetery in Lackstown, Virginia.
+Lackstown is the land held by the Lacks family after receiving it from the family of whom they were slaves and descendants.
 "Lax" was at first the name of this family.
-Later the Lax family changed their last name to "Lacks".
+Later the Lax family changed their last name to "Lacks."
 Lack's mother has the only tombstone of the five graves in the family cemetery in Lackstown.